sshaw/rack-downtime/README.md

 ### Inserting a Downtime Message

-**Note that inserting a message will turn a streaming response into a buffered one**.

-When downtime is scheduled a message can be inserted into your response's body.
+When downtime is scheduled a message can be inserted by `Rack::Downtime` into your response's body.
 Just provide a path to an ERB template to the `:insert` option.
 The downtime will be passed to the template as `start_time` and `end_time`.